neilmendoza/ofxPostProcessing/readme.md

 # ofxPostProcessing

-This openFrameworks addon gives you an easy way of putting together a chain of GLSL shaders.
+This openFrameworks addon gives you an easy way of putting together a chain of GLSL post-processing effects.

 www.neilmendoza.com/ofxpostprocessing